Roma lives in London and she has worked on several major engineering projects, including the Shard.

 Growing up, Roma loved to play with Lego, she thinks this is where her love for engineering and making things came from.
 Roma completed her A-levels in London and completed her physics degree at the University of Oxford.
 She went on to gain a Masters in Structural Engineering from Imperial College London.

 “I did a couple of summer placements during my degree, and one of them was with some mechanical engineers in the physics department at Oxford who were basically designing equipment for physicists (including particle detectors for CERN).
-That’s when it really hit me: I’d always loved making stuff, I knew I wanted to use maths and physics in my job, and so engineering seemed like a fantastic opportunity.”Institute of Physics
+That’s when it really hit me: I’d always loved making stuff, I knew I wanted to use maths and physics in my job, and so engineering seemed like a fantastic opportunity.”The Interview Portal

 In 2005, Agrawal joined Parsons Brinckerhoff (later called WSP) on a graduate program, becoming a chartered engineer with the Institution of Structural Engineers in 2011.